Inochi2D/inochi2d/README.md

 ```

 ### NOTE
 Currently not in the dub database use `dub add-local (inochi2d folder) "1.0.0"` to add inochi2d as a local package.
-You can then add `inochi2d` as a dependency as can be seen in `examples/basicrender`
+You can then add `inochi2d` as a dependency.

 &nbsp;